Free Delivery Over £25 - Shop Now!

 When NOT to Fidget

-Fidgeting helps with tasks requiring sustained attention, but can hinder tasks requiring divided attention.
-If you're multitasking, the fidget becomes one more thing competing for mental resources.
+Fidgeting helps with tasks requiring sustained attention.
+It hinders tasks requiring divided attention.
+If you're already multitasking — half-listening to a meeting while writing notes, switching between tabs — the fidget becomes one more thing competing for mental resources, not a release valve.

 The Bottom Line